Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

         print("x is less than 6 and x is greater than 2.")
 ```

-### lab2f.py
+### lab2f.py - Income Tax Calculator with nested conditions
 ![incomeTaxExample](https://github.com/user-attachments/assets/e7325ff1-a90f-445d-b119-06b95cc103c6)

-- Fill in required feilds in comment section.
+**Objective:** Practice using nested `if`, `elif`, and `else` statements in Python to apply conditional logic based on multiple variables.

+**Instructions**

+- Open lab2f.py and ensure the comment section is completed.
-- Create a program claculating tax with the image above.
+- Create a program that calculates tax based on the table in the image above.
 - The script should include a variable `income`.
+The value of `income` should be entered by the user and should be a number (preferably in the thousands).Convert the input to an integer or float as needed.
 - The value of income should be a number (preferably in the thousands) inputted by the user.
-- The script should also include a variable `status`.
-- The value of status will either be "single" or "married" entered by the user.
+- The script should also include a variable `status`.The value of `status` will be entered by the user and must be either `"single"` or `"married"`.
-- Use nested `if`, `elif`, and `else` statments to create a working model of the image above.
+- Use **nested** `if`, `elif`, and `else` statements to model the logic shown in the tax chart.
-- Also use relational operators to compare `income` and `status` with the threshold values.
+- Use **relational operators** to compare `income` and `status` with the threshold values in the table.
-- Test your program with multiple different numbers.
+- Test your program with multiple different combinations of income and marital status to ensure it works correctly.

 ## INVESTIGATION 4: USING LOOPS